barryclark/jekyll-now/README.md

 # Tinker Ideas

-This is the repo where all Tinkerbox folks can easily create posts to share their knowdedge and storys.
+This is the repo where all Tinkerbox folks can easily create posts to share their knowdedge and stories.

 ## What It Does